Tour de Berne

-Tour de Berne is an elite professional road bicycle racing event held in Berne, Switzerland with races for men and women.
+Tour de Berne is an elite professional road bicycle racing event held in Bern, Switzerland with races for men and women.

 Men's event

 The men's event began in 1920 and has previously been a UCI 1.2 rated event on the UCI Europe Tour.

 Women's event

 The women's Tour de Berne is an elite professional event and since 2005 has been elevated to the UCI Women's Road Cycling World Cup.
 The race is six laps of a 20.8 km city circuit for 124.8 km total distance.